We're here to help you watch what you don't eat. Chew on these hacks to cut down on food waste in Singapore.

 2. List it all down

 Don’t have time to make a list and check it twice?
-We feel ya – just take a shelfie on your way out.
-Even if you have a detailed grocery list, it helps to know what’s on your shelf at home.
-A few quick pictures of the items in your fridge and pantry will help you shop responsibly and in smaller quantities.
+We feel ya – just take a “shelfie” on your way out.
+Even if you have a detailed grocery list, it’s easier to know what’s on your shelf at home.
+A few quick pics of the items in your fridge and pantry will help you shop responsibly and in smaller quantities.
 No guessing games here…

 4. Donate to food banks

-While the average household wastes food daily, one in 10 Singaporeans struggles to meet their basic food requirements, according to local NGO One Singapore.
-Plus, one in three elderly aren’t eating right either.
+While the average household wastes food daily, there are people in Singapore who struggle to meet their basic food requirements.
 Do your bit by choosing to donate excess edibles to food banks across the island like Food Bank Singapore, Willing Hearts, Food from the Heart and more.
+You can also check out charities like Zero Waste SG for more info or download sustainability-focused apps like Olio that connect you with the community to share surplus food or pass on pre-loved goods.

 5. Show leftovers some love

-It’s inevitable.
-Leftovers are a part of our lives and we just can’t escape them.
+We know it’s inevitable.
+Leftovers are a regular part of our lives and we just can’t escape them.
 But just because items are a smidge bruised or old doesn’t make them unfit to eat.
 Designate one dinner a week to finish up all your leftovers.
-With a little creativity and some effort (and by that we mean camping out on Pinterest), leftovers can easily be transformed into gourmet meals.
-Think overripe fruits and veggies for breakfast smoothies, banged up tomatoes for pasta sauce, cooked meat shredded into salads and what not.
+With a little creativity (and some ideas from TikTok), surplus ingredients can easily be transformed into gourmet meals.
+Try making overripe fruits and veggies into breakfast smoothies or banged-up tomatoes into pasta sauce.
+Alternatively, you can toss all your leftover stew with pasta or ladle it over rice.
 For a little inspiration, here’s a list of our fave five-ingredient recipes.

 Follow these simple steps to combat food wastage in Singapore!